Raúl González: Media

-Raúl has been sponsored by German sportswear company Adidas during his career and has appeared in Adidas commercials.
-He has advertised Adidas Predator football boots, and in 2004 he starred in an Adidas commercial featuring a number of other stars on mopeds, including Zinedine Zidane, Michael Ballack, Alessandro Del Piero and David Trezeguet.
+Raúl has been sponsored by German sportswear company Adidas.
+He has advertised Adidas Predator football boots, and in 2004, Adidas made a commercial featuring him and other players on mopeds, including Zinedine Zidane, Michael Ballack, Alessandro Del Piero, and David Trezeguet.

-Raúl has featured in Pepsi commercials, including an advertisement for the 2002 World Cup in Korea and Japan where he lined up alongside players including David Beckham, Roberto Carlos and Gianluigi Buffon in taking on a team of Sumo players.
+Raúl has featured in Pepsi commercials, including an advertisement for the 2002 World Cup in Korea and Japan, where he and other players including David Beckham, Roberto Carlos, and Gianluigi Buffon took on a team of Sumo players.

 Raúl features in EA Sports' FIFA video game series.
-His regular goal celebration of kissing the ring finger – a show of affection to his wife – appears in FIFA 18.
+His regular goal celebration of kissing the ring finger – a show of affection to his wife – appears in FIFA 18; because of his celebration, he is also nicknamed "Lord of the Rings".

 Personal life

-Throughout his career, Raúl's goal celebration consisted of kissing his wedding ring as an acknowledgment to his wife Mamen Sanz, whom he married in 1999 and with whom he has four sons and a daughter: Jorge, Hugo, twins Héctor and Mateo, and María.
-Jorge and Hugo are both footballers; Jorge at Fordham Preparatory School in New York City, and Hugo in New York City FC's academy.
-In 2022 his daughter Maria has been signed by Real Madrid's U15 football team.
+Raúl married Mamen Sanz in 1999 and the couple have five children: Jorge, Hugo, Héctor, Mateo, and María.
+Jorge and Hugo were both playing football in New York in 2016; Jorge at Fordham Preparatory School, and Hugo in New York City FC's academy.
+In 2022, his daughter Maria was signed by Real Madrid's U15 football team.